Buda Library at Home

 We understand, sometimes you just need more time!
 Learn how to renew the items you have checked out with your online library account.
 If an item doesn’t renew, call the library at 512-295-5899.
 Patrons are able to renew items twice online but library staff may be able to renew it.

+Pick up books, audio books, DVDs, magazines, and CDs with Curbside Service!
 Place books on reserve through our online catalog.
-After you’re notified that they are ready, park in the library parking lot and call us at 512-295-5899.
+After you’re notified that they are ready, park in the library parking lot during designated hours and call us at 512-295-5899.
 A staff member will put the items on a cart outside our main doors and you can approach once you see they have returned into the building.

 Reserve Library Items